mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/creating-and-deploying-a-script-manually.md

 SAtDTKwqmdqJpWtBWYLEy6cfaTTKCQFNH2Lnj2DYgaFRWETGQVQpMMVYFKkk
 ```

-In futher instruction we define this script with `<script>` to make examples as short as possible.

 ### Attaching a script to account

-1. Now we prepare a JSON request to sign a SetScriptTransaction for shared account with the given script:
+1. Now let's prepare a JSON request to sign a SetScriptTransaction for shared account with the given script:

    ```json
    {